 - Inappropriate display of affection, including but not limited to prolonged kissing and touching of any private area of the body.

 - The following outlines steps that may be used with patrons who are not behaving appropriately.
-Membership or program fees will not be refunded for any person removed from a program or facility due to violation of this behavior policy.
+Membership or program fees will not be refunded for any person removed from a program or facility due to a violation of this behavior policy.
 Some programs or facilities may have stricter or more detailed behavior policies.